rosalinehust/freeCodeCamp/CONTRIBUTING.md

 If you think you've found a bug, first read the ["Help I've Found a Bug"](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions.

 If you're confident it's a new bug, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.
-We have a pre populated issue template to help you through this.
+We have a pre-defined issue template to help you through this.

 Please note, that any issues that seek coding help on a challenge, will be closed.
 The issue tracker is strictly for the codebase related issues and discussions.
 You should [seek assistance on the forum](https://www.freecodecamp.org/forum) before reporting whenever in doubt.